PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-2/PostgreSQL-Integration.md

 | password | The password for the specified PostgreSQL user                            |
 | port     | Default PostgreSQL port is 5432                                           |

+➡️ Note:
-➡️ Note: You must replace 'your_pg_user' and 'your_password' with actual PostgreSQL credentials.
+  - You must replace 'your_pg_user' and 'your_password' with actual PostgreSQL credentials.
+  - To check these credentials in pgAdmin, follow the steps below:
+    - In pgAdmin, right-click on the server where your database is located from the left sidebar.
+    - Select Properties.
+    - A new window will open.
+Switch to the Connection tab to view the connection details.

 **🔁 What is a "Pool of Database Connections"?**

 A connection pool is a managed collection of reusable connections to a database.
 Instead of creating a new connection every time you run a query (which is `slow` and resource-intensive), a pool keeps a set of connections open and hands them out when needed.
   - When you create a new Pool() from the pg library, it uses some default settings.
   - At most, 10 connections can be created and reused at any given time.